jnsougata/airdrive/README.md

     - #### Returns:
       Returns None & deletes the account from the drive permanently
     - ### Raises:
-      - `Exception`: If the account does not exist
+      - `AccountNotFound`: If the account does not exist